-Check out photos from the 2012 Summer Research Program Symposium.
+Click here to see photos from the 2015 Summer Symposium.

 Throughout the Summer Research Program, SURF participants will have the opportunity to share information and experiences with participants of other diversity programs including UC LEADS California Pre-Doctoral Program and the DECADE Competitive Edge Program.
 Participants will also be assigned to a Graduate Student Mentor who will help facilitate their participation in the program, and will serve as a peer mentor and point of reference for the student.
 This is a great opportunity for participants to gain insight into the life of a UC Irvine graduate student.